emenems/GravityEffect.jl/readme.md

 In addition, following constants are used (not global):
 * `G`: gravity constant
 * `R`: radius of Earth replacement sphere

+## Usage
+* Check the function help for instructions and example usage, e.g., `?bouguerEffect`

 > Check the `REQUIRE` file for required packages
 > [FileTools.jl](https://github.com/emenems/FileTools.jl) and [ResampleAndFit.jl](https://github.com/emenems/ResampleAndFit.jl) packages can downloaded from GitHub